Building healthy lives, healthy communities TOGETHR.

 To participate in the TOGETHR study, you must meet the following requirements:

-• Are a transgender man or transmasculine (ex. nonbinary, genderqueer, genderfluid, etc.) and assigned a female sex at birth.
+- Are a man, transgender man, or transmasculine (ex. nonbinary, genderqueer, genderfluid, etc.) and assigned a female sex at birth.

 The transgender community is well represented in the TOGETHR study staff, with trans researchers working in various roles on the team, including as staff and three of the study investigators.
 The TOGETHR study also has a Community Advisory Board (CAB) of community members who use their lived experience to provide ongoing guidance and feedback to the project.